What are citation percentiles and how can I use them?

 Citation percentiles offer a number of benefits when evaluating research impact:

-Supporting promotion and funding: Citation percentiles can be used as evidence in applications for research funding, promotions, or tenure.
+5. Supporting promotion and funding: Citation percentiles can be used as evidence in applications for research funding, promotions, or as part of research impact statements.
 Publications in the higher percentiles can be highlighted to demonstrate a researcher's or institution's strong impact on their field.

 How are citation percentiles calculated?